(KMC) Kangaroo Mother Care Benefits and Guide

 - Baby's breathing is regular, and there is a reduced chance of apnea.

 - A stable heart rate.
 The movement of the mother's chest as she breathes stimulates her baby to keep breathing normally.

-- It could possibly also reduce the risk for SIDS (sudden infant death syndrome), also known as cot death.
+- It could also reduce the risk of SIDS (sudden infant death syndrome), also known as cot death.

 - The baby has better oxygen levels.

 - The baby has long, deep stretches of sleep.